 - 8.2.
 Participant data shall be monitored and analyzed on a regular basis (as set forth in a formal schedule) to determine the effectiveness of the program. - 8.3.
 Courts should track significant changes in program policies, to include the change that was made and the date the change went into effect, to monitor the effectiveness of those changes, and to inform future changes in policy and practice. - 8.4.
-A process and outcomes evaluation should be conducted by an independent evaluator within three years of implementation of a drug court program, and in regular intervals as necessary, appropriate, and/or feasible for the program thereafter. - 8.5.
+A process and outcomes evaluation should be conducted by an independent evaluator within three years of implementation of a mental health court program, and in regular intervals as necessary, appropriate, and/or feasible for the program thereafter. - 8.5.
 Feedback from participant surveys, review of participant data, and findings from evaluations should be used to make any necessary modifications to program operations, procedures, and practices. - 8.6.
 Data needed for program monitoring and management should be easily obtainable and maintained in useful formats for regular review by program management. - 8.7.
-Courts shall use a case management system approved by the Council of Accountability Court Judges, in the interest of formal and systematic data collection.
+Courts shall use a case management system approved by the Council of Accountability Court Judges, in the interest of the formal and systematic data collection.
 Data shall be provided at least quarterly and in a format prescribed by the Council of Accountability Court Judges. - 8.8.
-Courts shall collect, at a minimum, a mandatory set of performance measures determined by the Council of Accountability Court Judges.
-The minimum performance measures to be collected shall include: recidivism (re-arrests and reconvictions), number of moderate- and high-risk participants, drug testing results, drug testing failures (including substances), number of days of continuous sobriety, units of service (e.g. number of court sessions, number of treatment sessions attended), employment, successful participant completion of the program (graduations), and unsuccessful participant completion of the program (e.g. terminations, administrative discharges).
+Courts shall collect, at a minimum, a mandatory set of performance measures determined by the Council of Accountability Court Judges The minimum performance measures to be collected shall include: recidivism (rearrests and reconvictions), number of moderate- and high-risk participants, drug testing results, drug testing failures (including substances), number of days of continuous sobriety, units of service (e.g. number of court sessions, number of treatment session attended), employment, successful participant completion of the program (graduations), and unsuccessful participant completion of the program (e.g. terminations, administrative discharges).
 The court should develop a process to collect recidivism data following participant graduation.

-9. Continuing interdisciplinary education promotes effective drug court planning, implementation, and operations.
+9. Continuing interdisciplinary education promotes effective mental health court planning, implementation, and operations.

 - 9.1.
-Drug court programs shall have a formal policy on staff training requirements and continuing education including formal orientation and training for new team members. - 9.2.
-All members of a drug court team shall receive training through the National Drug Court Institute. - 9.3.
-Completion of the National Drug Court Planning Initiative shall be required prior to implementation in order to attain certification. - 9.4.
-Existing programs, with all core team members present, shall attend tune-up or refresher training every three to five years., - 9.5.
+MHC programs shall have a formal policy on staff training requirements and continuing education including formal orientation and training for new team members. - 9.2.
+All members of a MHC team shall receive training through the National Drug Court Institute. - 9.3.
+Existing programs, with all core team members present, shall attend tune-up or refresher training every three to five years. - 9.4.
 All core team members shall attend the Council of Accountability Court Judges annual training conference every other year.
 The National Association of Drug Court Professionals annual training conference can substitute the CACJ conference.
-However, the team must attend the CACJ annual training conference the following year. - 9.6.
-Drug court judges and staff should participate in ongoing continuing education as it is available through professional organizations [Institute of Continuing Judicial Education (ICJE), NADCP, Georgia Council of Court Administrators (GCCA), etc.]. - 9.7.
-New accountability court judges and coordinators shall attend formal orientation and training administered by the Council of Accountability Court Judges offered annually. - 9.8.
-Drug court staff should participate in ongoing cultural competency training on an annual basis.
+However, the team must attend the CACJ annual training conference the following year. - 9.5.
+MHC judges and staff should participate in ongoing continuing education as it is available through professional organizations [Institute of Continuing Judicial Education (ICJE), NADCP, Georgia Council of Court Administrators (GCCA), etc.]. - 9.6.
+New accountability court judges and coordinators shall attend formal orientation and training administered by the Council of Accountability Court Judges offered annually. - 9.7.
+MHC staff should participate in ongoing cultural competency training on an annual basis.

-10. Forging partnerships among drug courts, public agencies, and community-based organizations generates local support and enhances drug court program effectiveness.
+10. Forging partnerships among mental health courts, public agencies, and community-based organizations generates local support and enhances program effectiveness.